MojosBeans100/MS3-bike-hire/README.md

 3. Run the program.
 4. Check the *calendar2* worksheet to see if a booking has been made for that booking number.
 5. Check the *bookings* worksheet to see if the booking has been appended.
-6. Check the emails in Mailtrap to see if an email has been delivered t both the user and owner.
-7. If the tester wishes to run the same form several times, any bikes that have been booked in the calendar for that booking number, and the entire row for that booking number in *bookings* in Google Sheets can be deleted and the code re-run.
+6. If the tester wishes to run the same form several times, any bikes that have been booked in the calendar for that booking number, and the entire row for that booking number in *bookings* in Google Sheets can be deleted and the code re-run.
 Otherwise, a message will print to state that the booking has already been processed and the code will not re-run.

 Example of a booking already processed: